zabop/slopes4osm/readme.md

 The Cloudflare proxy currently in use provides 100000 free invocations a day (after that, it's cut off, ie no extra charge).

 I like that this setup has a fixed monthly cost, and it does not require me to maintain servers.
 I hope this project becomes an [OpenStreetMap US Community Project](https://openstreetmap.us/our-work/community-charter-projects/) to cover the costs.

+## Contributing

+Do you have a tileset you would like to be hosted?
+Reach out at slopes4osm@protonmail.com, or [open an Issue](https://github.com/zabop/slopes4osm/issues/new).

+You have a suggestion regarding proxying?
+A PR is welcome!